grafana/loki/operator/index.md

 ## Welcome to Loki Operator

-This is the Kubernetes Operator for Loki provided by the Red Hat OpenShift engineering team.
+This is the Kubernetes Operator for Loki provided by the Grafana Loki SIG operator.
 This is currently a work in progress and is subject to large scale changes that will break any dependencies.
 Do not use this in any production environment.

 ### Hacking on Loki Operator on kind or OpenShift